mquhuy/playground/slides/kamaji-metal3-presentation/README.md

 # Demo: Karmada management on Metal3+Kamaji-provisioned clusters
 ---
 <iframe data-src="https://asciinema.org/a/643323/iframe?" id="asciicast-iframe-643323" name="asciicast-iframe-gJMGgx3h2YCYBl1tjpTGRX3Cq" scrolling="yes" allowfullscreen="true" style="overflow: hidden; margin: 0px; border: 0px; display: inline-block; width: 100%; float: none; visibility: visible; height: 1200px;"></iframe>
+Note: Recall that at the end of the last demo, we have created 4 clusters, each with 1 kamaji CP and one baremetal worker, and we have exported all of these clusters kubeconfigs.
+Now we will run this little script, which will install karmada into the management cluster, then join the member clusters to it.
+Frame 2: After the script runs, we see that we have 4 clusters join successfully.
+Now we can use karmada config to check the members.
+You can see that all of them are in Push mode.
+I have a small note here: karmada creates a separate API server on the management cluster, that's why we use a separate kubeconfig for it.
+It's not a different cluster though, the Karmada cluster still uses the same resources as the original management cluster
+End.